Book I — The Drifter

 The Cost Rating

-To avoid the table micromanagement of tracking every transaction, The Veil & Lead uses a Cost Rating abstraction.
-Every item has a Cost Rating from 1 (trivial — a sandwich, a single bullet) to 5 (legendary — a Masterwork firearm, a war-horse, a building).
-Most starting characters can afford Cost 1–2 items casually; Cost 3 requires saving or a good week’s work; Cost 4 is a major investment; Cost 5 is the work of a season or a major windfall.
+Most starting characters can afford Cost 1–2 items casually; Cost 3 requires saving or a good week’s work; Cost 4 is a major investment; Cost 5 is the work of a season or a windfall.
+Use the rating for quick-resolution shopping; use exact Scrip prices for important purchases.

 Choosing Your Iron